domRiddle/ASF/Logging.md

 </nlog>
 ```

 This enhances our very basic `ColoredConsole` example with basic chat logging.
 First and foremost, we prepared a permanent chat log file per each group channel and Steam user - this is possible thanks to extra properties that ASF exposes to us in a fancy way.
-We also decided to use a custom layout that writes only current date, sent/received info and message itself.
-Lastly we enabled a rule for this target only on `Trace` level, and only for functions related to chat logging (`OnIncoming*` which is used for receiving messages and echos, and `SendMessage*` for ASF messages sending).
+We also decided to use a custom layout that writes only current date, the message, sent/received info and Steam user itself.
+Lastly we enabled a rule for this target only for `Trace` level, only for our `MainAccount` bot and only for functions related to chat logging (`OnIncoming*` which is used for receiving messages and echos, and `SendMessage*` for ASF messages sending).

-Please note that this is just a basic example of using event properties.
-You can further extend it by creating more advanced conditions and setups, for example logging a chat of only one specific user/group chat and not all of them.
+This quite advanced example shows how easy it is to create a chat-based history on per-conversation basis, while logging all relevant to us information.
+As you can expect, you can further extend it in however way you wish.

 ---